JHumphreys89/security_plus/domains/domain_one.md

 * This can happen when shared resources such as files, memory, or even variables in multithread programs
 * The name "time of check to time-of-use" refers to the period between the time when a given resource is checked and the time that resource is used.
 * A TOCTOU race condition occurs when between these two times, a change occurs in the resource to invalidate the results of the check.
-* Weakness can be security relevant when an attacker can influence the satate of the resource between check and use.
+* Weakness can be security relevant when an attacker can influence the state of the resource between check and use.
 * Common in Unix systems, where they can be exploited to gain elevated privileges.

 #### Error handling